Mango Butter: Complete Guide for Moisturizing & Barrier Support

 1. Cleanse skin thoroughly

-2. Warm a small amount of mango butter between hands until it melts
+2. Warm a small amount of mango butter between palms until it melts (melts at body temperature)

 3. Apply to face, body, or hair as needed